GabicusWorks/100DaysOfCloud/README.md

 ## Rich's Cloud Journey

-I used to be a IT Director, and I am in the process of retraining myslef from working with on prem solution to cloud.
+I used to be a IT Director, and I am in the process of retraining myslef from working with on prem solutions to cloud.

 I started this challange becuause I have lacked focus on things to build in the cloud while I am getting my certifications.